Head of the School of Architecture, Planning and Landscape Architecture and Associate Professor

 Ranked in the top 20 programs in the nation 9 years in a row, the curriculum in architecture was established in 1907, making Auburn one of the first universities in the nation, and the first in the South, to offer architecture as a major.
-Over the past century, the School of Architecture, Planning and Landscape Architecture (APLA) has grown to include four allied degree programs: architecture, interior architecture, community planning, and landscape architecture.
+Over the past century, the School of Architecture, Planning and Landscape Architecture (APLA) has grown to include three allied degree programs: architecture, interior architecture, and landscape architecture.

 APLA is committed to a model of professional education that embraces design and planning creativity, social responsibility, historical perspective, technical competence, and global environmental consciousness, and prepares our students for leadership in their respective disciplines and in their communities.